CanberraGrammar/codecadets-2018/six.md

 These challenges will require you to use loops **AND** if statements to complete.

 1. Write a `FizzBuzz` program.
 It prints all numbers from 1 to 100, but every number divisible by 3 is replaced with `Fizz`, every number divisible by 5 is replaced with `Buzz`, and any number divisible by 3 AND 5 is replaced with `FizzBuzz`.

+2. Write a program that loops and asks the user for strings, responding each time with `That's a nice word`, until the user types in `STOP`, where the program will stop asking for input and print `Goodbye`.

+3. Create a program to calculate a student's average mark.

+  * It should only accept a valid number from 0 to 100.
+No more and no less.

+  * The program should keep asking the user for a mark until they enter a number outside the range above.
+For example, when I put in the number `101` it should stop asking me for numbers.
+Do not record the value of this number.

+  * Once the loop asking for input has stopped, calculate the average mark.

+  * The formula for an average mark is all the marks added together then divided by the number of marks.
+For example, let's say I got 80, 72 and 94 on my tests, then `(80 + 72 + 94)/3 = 82` is my average.
+It's up to you to figure out how to keep track of these numbers during input.

 ### 6.5 | C# References